Haji Musa Khan

-Haji Musa Khan (حاجی موسی خان) also known as Haji Sahib or Malak Sahib (1950 - August 21, 2008) was a Pashtun, former Councillor of Union council Bara Bandai in Swat valley Khyber Pakhtunkhwa.
+Haji Musa Khan (حاجی موسی خان) also known as Haji Sahib or Malak Sahib (1950 - August 21, 2008) was a Pakistani Pashtun, former Councillor of Union council Bara Bandai in Swat valley Khyber Pakhtunkhwa.
 He was a late pro-government tribal elder and head of Village Ningolai.
 He was considered to be one of the most powerful & Brave tribal elder in Tehsil Kabal.
 After surviving several assassination attempts over the years by the Taliban, Musa Khan was finally assassinated by the group (approximately up to 300 militants) of Taliban.
 He was shot dead as soon as he stepped out of the Mosque after maghrib prayers.

 Personal life

 Haji Musa Khan was born in 1950 in the Swat (princely state), Khyber Pakhtunkhwa Province, where he was raised.
 He hailed from the Yousafzai tribe of the Pashtuns.
 Musa Khan was illiterate.
 At younger age, he spent time in UAE and visited many Arab countries.